pyrddlgym-project/pyRDDLGym-jax/README.md

 Purpose:

-1. automatic translation of any RDDL description file into a differentiable simulator in JAX
+1. automatic translation of RDDL description files into differentiable JAX simulators
-2. flexible policy class representations, automatic model relaxations for working in discrete and hybrid domains, and Bayesian hyper-parameter tuning.
+2. implementation of (highly configurable) operator relaxations for working in discrete and hybrid domains
+3. flexible policy representations and automated Bayesian hyper-parameter tuning
+4. interactive dashboard for dyanmic visualization and debugging
+5. hybridization with parameter-exploring policy gradients.

 Some demos of solved problems by JaxPlan: